 No query string is required, no vector scoring runs.
 Useful when your agent has an exact timestamp on an asset and needs the metadata for that moment (bounding boxes, active speaker, shot type) without running a similarity search.

-timerange_start, timerange_end, time, time_start, and time_end are all numeric seconds as float64 values.
-Do not use ISO date strings.
-Passing a string in any of these will return no results.
+timerange_start_ms, timerange_end_ms, time_ms, time_start_ms, and time_end_ms are all integer milliseconds.
+Do not use seconds or ISO date strings.
+Passing the wrong unit will return no results.

 Filter reference

-These filters operators work on timerange_start and timerange_end, and on any numeric metadata field:
+These filters operators work on timerange_start_ms and timerange_end_ms, and on any numeric metadata field:

 OperatorSyntaxExample